kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 In the future, global rate limit might be introduced.
 The decision has not been made yet, so it has been decided to name the new CRD `RateLimit` not to indicate that global rate limit will be provided.
 By naming the current CRD, for example, `LocalRateLimit,` logical would be to expect also `GlobalRateLimit` to exist at some point.
-Currently, the rate limit functionality can only restrict the number of requests without any other criteria like header presence or header value.
+The RateLimit CR is used to configure rate limiting on sidecar proxies and Istio Ingress Gateways.
-The CRD is structured in a way that allows further extensions, such as configuring different rate limit criteria or introducing global rate limiting.
+The CRD is structured in a way that allows further extensions, such as introducing global rate limiting.

 ### Scope of the RateLimit CR

 The RateLimit CR allows to configure rate limiting on sidecar proxies and Istio Ingress Gateways.
 The workloads that should be rate limited are selected by the required `selectorLabels` field.
 The `selectorLabels` field contains a map of labels that indicate a specific set of Pods on which the configuration should be applied.
-The label selectors are restricted to the namespace in which the RateLimit CR is present.
+The selector labels are restricted to the namespace in which the RateLimit CR is present.
 Due to restrictions by Istio module, the Istio Ingress Gateway can only be deployed to the `istio-system` namespace and the user must create a RateLimit CR in the `istio-system` namespace to apply rate limits to the Istio Ingress Gateway.